aeharding/voyager/README.md

 #### From source

-1. checkout source `git clone https://github.com/aeharding/wefwef.git`
+1. checkout source `git clone https://github.com/aeharding/voyager.git`
-1. go into new source dir: `cd wefwef`
+1. go into new source dir: `cd voyager`
-1. build Docker image: `docker build . -t wefwef`
+1. build Docker image: `docker build . -t voyager`
-1. start container: `docker run --init --rm -it -p 5314:5314 wefwef`
+1. start container: `docker run --init --rm -it -p 5314:5314 voyager`

 #### Prebuilt

-1. pull image `docker pull ghcr.io/aeharding/wefwef:latest`
+1. pull image `docker pull ghcr.io/aeharding/voyager:latest`
-1. start container: `docker run --init --rm -it -p 5314:5314 wefwef`
+1. start container: `docker run --init --rm -it -p 5314:5314 voyager`

-Note: The provided Dockerfile creates a container which will eventually run wefwef as non-root user.
+Note: The provided Dockerfile creates a container which will eventually run Voyager as non-root user.

 ### Ecosystem

-- 🇸🇬 [w.opnxng.com](https://w.opnxng.com) - wefwef hosted by Opnxng in Singapore.
+- 🇸🇬 [w.opnxng.com](https://w.opnxng.com) - Voyager hosted by Opnxng in Singapore.
 [Contact/privacy](https://about.opnxng.com)
-- 🇲🇽 [wefwef.nohost.network](https://wefwef.nohost.network) - wefwef hosted by Nohost in Mexico.
+- 🇲🇽 [wefwef.nohost.network](https://wefwef.nohost.network) - Voyager hosted by Nohost in Mexico.
 [Contact/privacy](https://nohost.network)

-> **Note**: Community deployments are **NOT** maintained by the wefwef team.
-They may not be synced with wefwef's source code.
+> **Note**: Community deployments are **NOT** maintained by the Voyager team.
+They may not be synced with Voyager's source code.
 Please do your own research about the host servers before using them.

 ## 💖 Sponsors

-If you're enjoying wefwef, you can sponsor it:
+If you're enjoying Voyager, you can sponsor it:

 - [Alexander Harding](https://github.com/sponsors/aeharding)

-We would also appreciate sponsoring other contributors to wefwef.
+We would also appreciate sponsoring other contributors to Voyager.
 If someone helps you solve an issue or implement a feature you wanted, supporting them would help make this project and OS more sustainable.

 ## 🧑‍💻 Contributing

-We're really excited that you're interested in contributing to wefwef!
+We're really excited that you're interested in contributing to Voyager!

-> **NOTE** wefwef is receiving a lot of new users and interest in contributing.
-Before contributing, [please read this](https://github.com/aeharding/wefwef/discussions/180). 🙂
+> **NOTE** Voyager is receiving a lot of new users and interest in contributing.
+Before contributing, [please read this](https://github.com/aeharding/voyager/discussions/180). 🙂

 ### Local Setup